cover

 Abstract

-Bioplastics that are biodegradable offer an environmentally friendly alternative.
-One type of bioplastic being developed is Polybutylene Adipate-Co-Terephthalate (PBAT), an aliphatic-aromatic polyester capable of decomposting through microbial activity.
-This study aims to analyze the potential of bioplastic waste as a compost mixture ingredient and determine the optimal composition of bioplastic waste mixtures for compost production.
-The study utilized a Completely Randomized Design (CRD) method.
-The quality of the compost made from bioplastic waste mixtures was evaluated based on SNI 7763:2024 standards, with parameters including pH, temperature, additional substances, and chemical content such as nitrogen (N), phosphorus (P), potassium (K), and organic carbon (C-organic).
-The composting process lasted 60 days, using mixtures of bioplastics and cow manure organic waste in proportions of 95:5, 90:10, 85:15, 80:20, 75:25, and 70:30, each weighting 1 kg.
-Some mixtures were supplemented with 30 mL of activated EM4 to accelerate decomposition, while the control group used only cow manure.
-The results indicated that the compost produced generally met SNI 7763:2024 standards.
-The most effective composition was 80% organic waste, 20% bioplastic, and 30 mL of EM4.
-This composition achieved N+P2O5+K2O levels of 2.88%, C-organic content of 30.46%, moisture content of 24.60%, and a pH of 7.60.
+Biodegradable bioplastics offer an environmentally friendly alternative.
+One type of bioplastic being developed is Polybutylene Adipate-Co-Terephthalate (PBAT), an aliphatic-aromatic polyester capable of decomposing through microbial activity.
+This study aimed to analyze the potential of bioplastic waste as a compost mixture ingredient and determine the optimal composition of bioplastic waste mixtures for compost production.
+The study utilized a Completely Randomized Design (CRD).
+The quality of the compost made from bioplastic waste mixtures was evaluated based on SNI 7763:2024 standards, with parameters including pH, temperature, additional substances, and chemical content, such as nitrogen (N), phosphorus (P), potassium (K), and organic carbon (C-organic).
+The composting process lasted 60 d, using mixtures of bioplastics and cow manure organic waste in proportions of 95:5, 90:10, 85:15, 80:20, 75:25, and 70:30, each weighing 1 kg.
+Some mixtures were supplemented with 30 mL of activated EM4 to accelerate decomposition, whereas the control group used only cow manure.
+The results indicate that the compost produced generally met the SNI 7763:2024 standards.
+The most effective composition was 80% organic waste, 20% bioplastic, and 30 mL EM4.
+This composition achieved N+P2O5+K2O levels of 2.88%, C-organic content of 30.46%, moisture content of 24.60%, and pH of 7.60.

 Environmental Accounting and Corporate Disclosure: Global Research Trends and Conceptual Clusters Fridatien, Ericke; Puspita, Annisa Sila; Ammar, Marah